RECRUIT AND FIND INTERNS FOR YOUR COMPANY

 The characteristics of each internship program will be defined by the collaborating university of origin, and it will always be necessary to establish a framework agreement between the University, the company and the student, which defines the educational objectives, characteristics and tasks to be carried out.

-Important note: Spain Internship does not provide nor sign practices agreements.
+Important note: Spain Internship does not provide nor sign internship agreements.

 A student doing an internship can do up to 40 hours per week, depending on their study plan.
 The requirements of each practice will be defined by the university or center of official studies, being necessary that these requirements match those offered by the company.
 The weekly hours of work will also be defined by the curriculum and will be in an agreement signed by the company and the university.